 There's a new interview with me on Movie Music International - see it HERE

-Quartet Records have produced a special Christmas edition CD of my original soundtrack for this film - a perennial favourite in the USA and around the world.
-It includes an excellent 16-page booklet with full and interesting sleeve notes about the production and the music.
-The CD would make a great present, as the edition is limited to 500 copies, and is therefore quite collectible.
-You can get it HERE
+In 2017 Quartet Records produced a special Christmas edition CD of my original soundtrack for this film - a perennial favourite in the USA and around the world.
+It included an excellent 16-page booklet with full and interesting sleeve notes about the production and the music.
+The edition was limited to 500 copies, and are now sold out - but occasionally one crops up on eBay International for the really dedicated collector!

 The full-length video is now out on YouTube - see it HERE